Pradeepa Dharmadasa: Career

 However, she continued to act in the stage plays such as lead role in Naga Gurula produced by K. B. Herath.
 In 1993, she won the award for the Best Actress of the Year for her performance in the play Ukdandu Ginna produced by Nimal Ekanayake at the State Drama Festival.
 She also played in the plays Muhunu Dekak, Sakvithi Nikmana and as "Sinha Seevali" in critically acclaimed Ediriweera Sarachchandra's Sinhabahu and as "Chamari" in R. R. Samarakoon's Duwili.

 However, Pradeepa selected her pathway from singing where she sang several popular songs including; Kolom Thotin Naw Nagga, Supem Hangum, Sandagiri Pawwa, Vine Katina Un, Hansa Geethaya, Nadan Punchi Hiramane, Neka Uyan Wathu and Ha Ha Balagenai.
 Many of the songs sung by Prapeeda express the knowledge of life and social consciousness, as well as the concepts of love, romance, elegance as well as elegance and wonderfully expressed house concepts.

 Her maiden television acting came through Samugenime Nawathena with the role "Veena".
 She also sung the theme song of the serial with Amarasiri Peiris.
 Then she played the role of a dumb girl "Kisa" in the teledrama Dhawala Rathriya directed by Suda Mahadivulwewa.

 But she sang its background songs.
-Later she acted in Somaratne Dissanayake's serial Avasanda as "Soma" and titular role "Yashodara" in Thistha Jayawardena's serial Yashodara.
+Later she acted in Somaratne Dissanayake's serial Avasanda as "Soma" and title role of "Yashodara" in Thistha Jayawardena's serial Yashodara.
 She last starred in the teledrama Pinmada Puthuni directed by Malini Fonseka.
 Meanwhile, in 1997, he released a new collection of songs called 'Kandulu Thotupola'.
 Her third CD 'Sathyangana' was released in 2004 at the John de Silva Memorial Theater, Colombo.
 She selected to sing the songs of a new lyricist for her new CD 'Hendewata Kalin Enna' in 2012 where it was the first time that a new lyricist has put together as many as six songs at a time.

 Pradeepa started playback singing for films with Christy Shelton's 1994 film Aragalaya.
 Since then, she rendered her voice for many films including Mario Jayatunga's Nidi Yahana Kalabei, Handana Kinkini, Miriwadi Sagalak, Saman Neelawathura's Savithrige Rathriya, Christy Shelton's Thahanam Gaha and Bennett Rathnayake's Ira Handa Yata.
 In 1997, she won both the Sarasaviya and Presidential Awards for Best Film Backing Singer for the serial Savithriyage Rathriya.

 Then, Pradeepa was honored by the Colombo Tamil Association for her creative contribution to social harmony by singing the song Yal Devi at an awards ceremony organized to recognize great women on World Women's Day 2012.
 On 22 November 2017 her devoted fan Kasuni Nadeeka launched the book Gee Pradeepartha on Pradeepa's singing life and critical reviews of her songs.
 Gee Pradipartha (Pradeepa Dharmadasa Gee Ratnawali Rasavinisa) Book contains commentaries on 20 meaningful songs.